 Swinging the dumbbells up

 The cross body curl, also called the pinwheel curl, is an isolation exercise.
-As such, you should do everything in your power to keep the tension on the target muscles.
+As such, when you’re performing dumbbell exercises for the biceps, you should do everything in your power to keep the tension on the target muscles.

 While it’s true that you can lift heavier weights by swinging the dumbbells up with momentum provided by your legs and hips, this lifting technique actually results in less bicep stimulation.